Golden Retriever on a beach in summer

 Explore our natural grooming accessories for at-home coat care.

-Make sure your dog has constant access to fresh, cool water.
+Make sure your dog has constant access to fresh, cool water; frequently changed if needed.
 When you’re out and about, bring along a travel bottle or collapsible bowl.
 Adding a few ice cubes to their bowl can help keep things cooler for longer.

 Rehydration Products for pets

-Dogs love a frozen snack just as much as we do!
-You can make your own ice lollies using natural ingredients like:
+Pawsicles - dogs love a frozen snack just as much as we do and they are great for internal cooling!
+You can make your own ice lollies or Kongs filled with bone broth using natural ingredients like:

 • Boil & Broth Bone Broth Powder – Just rehydrate and freeze in moulds or trays to make nutritious “pawsicles” packed with natural electrolytes.Boil & Broth Beef Bone Broth Powder